duanemay/chatgpt-cli/README.md

 ```

 This will upload the image to ChatGPT for use in the chat.
-It also supports the session file, you can start a chat with `chat`, use `vision` to upload a file and then continue to ask more questions with `chat` by linking with a `--session-file` between commands.
+It also supports the session file, you can start a chat with `chat`, use `vision` to upload a file, and then continue to ask more questions with `chat` by linking with a `--session-file` between commands.

 You'll be prompted to input your message, which can span multiple lines.
 Send your message with TAB or CTRL+C.